MicrosoftDocs/azure-docs/articles/azure-percept/connect-over-cellular-gateway.md

 ---
-title: Connect Azure Percept over 5G and LTE networks by using a gateway
+title: Connect Azure Percept DK over 5G and LTE networks by using a gateway
-description: This article explains how to connect the Azure Percept DK over 5G or LTE networks using cellular gateway.
+description: This article explains how to connect Azure Percept DK over 5G and LTE networks by using a cellular gateway.
 author: juhaluoto
 ms.author: amiyouss
 ms.service: azure-percept